CSEE-4121-2022/csee-4121-2022.github.io/index.md

 25% Final

 ## Collaboration/Copying Policy
-Programming assignment 1 and the written assignment will be done alone.
-Programming assignment 2 will be done in pairs .
+Programming assignment 1 and the written assignments will be done alone.
+Programming assignment 2 will be done in pairs.
 You may not copy answers and code.
 We will enforce this policy when checking the assignments (we use a code similarity system).

 ## Course Materials
 No textbook.